 Micron Technology's Big Money Trades Spotted

-Looking at options activity for Micron Technology (NASDAQ:MU) we detected 21 unusual trades.
-If we consider the specifics of each trade, it is accurate to state that 52.38% of the investors opened trades with bullish expectations and 47.62% with bearish.
-From the overall spotted trades, 18 are puts, for a total amount of $1,176,999 and 3, calls, for a total amount of $487,300.
+Today, Benzinga's options scanner spotted 14 uncommon options trades for Micron Technology (NASDAQ:MU).
+The overall sentiment shows 28.57% of the big-money traders are bullish on the stock and 71.43%, bearish.
+Out of all of the special options found by our algorithm, 11 are puts, for a total amount of $879,830 and 3, calls, for a total amount of $112,381.

 What's The Price Target?